Outline of Rwanda

-The Republic of Rwanda is a small landlocked sovereign country located in the Great Lakes region of east-central Africa, bordered by Uganda, Burundi, the Democratic Republic of the Congo and Tanzania.
-Home to approximately 10.1 million people, Rwanda supports the densest population in continental Africa, with most of the population engaged in subsistence agriculture.
+Rwanda is a small landlocked sovereign country located in East Africa, bordered by Uganda, Tanzania, Burundi, and the Democratic Republic of the Congo.
+Home to approximately 14 million people, Rwanda supports the densest population in continental Africa, with most of the population engaged in subsistence agriculture.
 A verdant country of fertile and hilly terrain, the small republic bears the title "Land of a Thousand Hills".
 The country attracted international concern for the infamous Rwandan genocide of 1994.

 The following outline is provided as an overview of and topical guide to Rwanda: